CyberfusionIO/oxxa-api-client/README.md

 ## Support

-This client is NOT officially supported by Oxxa.
-If you have any questions, open an issue at this repository.
+This client was written by Cyberfusion.
+It has been open sourced for the community.
+If you have any questions, open an issue on GitHub or email support@cyberfusion.nl.

-This client is created by Cyberfusion, a hosting provider with the best hosting platform for agencies.
+This client is not supported by Oxxa.

 ## Requirements

-This client requires PHP 8.1 or higher and requires several php modules.
-These modules are installed by default, so probably won't be any issue.
+This client requires PHP 8.1 or higher with default PHP modules.

 ## Installation

+This client can be used in any PHP project and with any framework.

+Install the client with Composer:

 ```bash
 composer require cyberfusion/oxxa-api-client